pranigopu/learningKubernetes/3_kubernetesArchitecture.md

 # Kubernetes architecture
 ## Basic terms
-_Note that all these terms are defined in the context of Kubernetes._
+_Note that all these terms are defined in the context of Kubernetes_.

 > Reference for the following (search as needed): https://kubernetes.io/docs/concepts/

 ### Pod
-A pod is a logical wrapper within  Kubernetes for one or more containers.
-In essence, a pod represents a set of running containers on your cluster.
+A pod is a logical wrapper within  Kubernetes for one or more containers. **_In essence, a pod represents a set of running containers on your cluster_**.
 Note that just as a container is the basic software unit of Docker, so is pod the basic software unit of Kubernetes.
 Containers are encapsulated within pods.
 Some points on pods...

 - A pod is the smallest object creatable in Kubernetes
 - Pods usually have 1-1 relationship with containers
-	- Pods may have multiple containers (rare cases)
+	- Pods _may_ have multiple containers (rare cases)
-	- There cannot be multiple identical containers in one pod
+	- There cannot be multiple identical containers (i.e. replicas of containers) in one pod
-- Scaling
+- Scaling with pods
-	- Scale up: creating identical pods
+	- To scale up: create replicas of a pod or pods
-	- Scale down: deleting identical pods
+	- To scale down: deleting replicas of a pod or pods
-	- No scaling within pods (i.e. no adding containers within pods), only scaling with pods (i.e. adding pods to the cluster)
+	- Do not scale within pods (i.e. do not add replicas of containers within pods to scale up)

 ### Node, cluster & node pool
 A **node** is a machine (physical or virtual) that provides the platform for pods (and thus containers and containerized applications) to run on.
 A **cluster** is a collection of nodes managed by a control plane (discussed further).
 The collection of nodes itself is called a **node pool** and becomes a cluster when combined with a control plane.

 ### ReplicaSet
 A ReplicaSet (RS) is a Kubernetes object that acquires and maintains (by creating or deleting) a specified number of replicas of specific kind of pod within a node or cluster.
+It is used to guarantee the availability of a specified number of identical pods.

 ### Policy
 Kubernetes policies are  configurations (_i.e. settings or specifications_) that manage runtime behaviors or other configurations.